 - Include important information about your career in your resume summary as it will be the first piece of information about your expertise

-- Separate your GIS skills from your technical skills to give equal focus to all of your skills and avoid excluding anything
+- Separate your GIS skills from your technical skills to give equal focus to all of your skills and not exclude anything

 - Include your work experience in one-liners instead of paragraphs and maintain a cause-effect relationship for all that you claimed to do

-- Assess your areas of expertise and the job descriptions enlisted by companies to make sure that your GIS resume is application-ready
+- Assess your areas of expertise and the job descriptions enlisted by companies to make sure that your GIS resume is ATS compatible and application-ready